jupyterhub/repo2docker/docs/source/use/community-image.md

 Once you have an image and a tag, you can configure your JupyterHub to use it.

-Here's sample configuration if you're using the [Zero to JupyterHub for Kubernetes distribution](https://z2jh.jupyter.org).
+Here's a sample configuration if you're using the [Zero to JupyterHub for Kubernetes distribution](https://z2jh.jupyter.org):

 ```yaml
 singleuser: